-Study Reference Trial Identifier Study Name Location Estimated N Description 2017 Status NCT02561221 Promoting Successful Weight Loss in Primary Care in Louisiana (PROPEL) US 1080 The primary aim of this trial is to develop and test the effectiveness of a 24 month, patient- centered, pragmatic and scalable obesity treatment program delivered within primary care, inclusive of an underserved population.
+Study Reference Trial Identifier Study Name Location Estimated N Description 2017 Status NCT02561221 Promoting Successful Weight Loss in Primary Care in Louisiana (PROPEL) US 1080 The primary aim of this trial is to develop and test the effectiveness of a 24 month, patient-centered, pragmatic and scalable obesity treatment program delivered within primary care, inclusive of an underserved population.
 Half of the participants will receive a behavioral intervention delivered in a primary care setting and half of the participants will receive usual care.
-Ongoing: Estimated Completion Date Jun 2019 NCT02963935 Effect and Safety of Liraglutide 3.0 mg as an Adjunct to Intensive Behaviour Therapy for Obesity in a Non-specialist Setting (SCALETM IBT) US 282 The purpose of the trial is to investigate the effect and safety of liraglutide 3.0 mg as an adjunct to intensive behaviour therapy for obesity in a non-specialist setting (IBT-CMS: Intensive Behaviour Therapy for obesity in a primary care setting according to Centers for Medicare & Medicaid Services (CMS) visit schedule).
-Ongoing: Est. Completion Date Jun 2018 NCT03038620 Impact of Liraglutide 3.0 on Body Fat Distribution US 356 This study is a clinical study to investigate the efficacy of liraglutide compared to placebo in reducing visceral adiposity measured by MRI in overweight or obese subjects at high risk for cardiovascular disease after 40 weeks on- treatment.
-Ongoing: Est. Completion Date Dec 2020 NCT02019264 A Study to Evaluate the Effect of Long-term Treatment With BELVIQ (Lorcaserin HCI) on the Incidence of Major Adverse Cardiovascular Events and Conversion to Type 2 Diabetes Mellitus in Obese and Overweight Subjects With Cardiovascular Disease or Multiple Cardiovascular Risk Factors US, Australia, Bahamas, Canada, Chile, Mexico, New Zealand, Poland 1200 To evaluate the effect of long-term treatment with BELVIQ (Lorcaserin HCL) on the incidence of major adverse cardiovascular events and conversion to type 2 diabetes mellitus in obese and overweight subjects with cardiovascular disease or multiple cardiovascular risk factors.
+Completion Date Jun 2019 NCT02963935 Effect and Safety of Liraglutide 3.0 mg as an Adjunct to Intensive Behaviour Therapy for Obesity in a Non-specialist Setting (SCALETM IBT) US 282 The purpose of the trial is to investigate the effect and safety of liraglutide 3.0 mg as an adjunct to intensive behaviour therapy for obesity in a nonspecialist setting (IBT-CMS: Intensive Behaviour Therapy for obesity in a primary care setting according to Centers for Medicare & Medicaid Services (CMS) visit schedule).
+Ongoing: Est. Completion Date Jun 2018 NCT03038620 Impact of Liraglutide 3.0 on Body Fat Distribution US 356 This study is a clinical study to investigate the efficacy of liraglutide compared to placebo in reducing visceral adiposity measured by MRI in overw eight or obese subjects at high risk for cardiovascular disease after 40 weeks on-treatment.
+Ongoing: Est. Completion Date Dec 2020 NCT02019264 A Study to Evaluate the Effect of Long-term Treatment With BELVIQ (Lorcaserin HCI) on the Incidence of Major Adverse Cardiovascular Events and Conversion to Type 2 Diabetes Mellitus in Obese and Overweight Subjects With Cardiovascular Disease or Multiple Cardiovascular Risk Factors US, Australia, Bahamas, Canada, Chile, Mexico, New Zealand, Poland 1200 To evaluate the effect of long-term treatment with BELVIQ (Lorcaserin HCL) on the incidence of major adverse cardiovascular events and conversion to type 2 diabetes mellitus in subjects with obesity and overweight and with cardiovascular disease or multiple cardiovascular risk factors.
 Ongoing: Est. Completion Date Nov 2018 NCT02400359 Lorcaserin in Obesity: Identification of CNS Targets Using fMRI US 40 The purpose of this protocol is to investigate the effect of treatment with the study drug, called lorcaserin on centers of the brain that control appetite and food intake, as well as lorcaserin's other metabolic effects.
-Ongoing: Est. Completion Date Dec 2018
+Ongoing: Est. Completion Date Dec 2018 NCT01480466 Use of Electronic Health Records for Addressing Overweight and Obesity in Primary Care US 65278 The objectives of the proposed research are to develop and evaluate a set of tools within electronic health records (EHRs) to assist primary care clinicians with the diagnosis and treatment of overweight and obesity and to help patients manage their weight.
+Completed.
+No Published Results Yet.